thibalbo/sf-opendata-insights/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your machine.
-In order to have the application up and running you will either have to deploy it entirely to your remote machine or part on your remote machine and part on your local machine.
+In order to have the application up and running you will have to deploy it entirely to your remote machine

 ### Prerequisites